What is B2B Marketing?

 Step 6: Create a Marketing Plan

-A marketing plan can be developed based on your marketing mix.
 Understanding the distinction between a marketing strategy and a marketing plan is essential: it is actionable and focused on the short term.

 Typically, B2B marketing plans are designed for a one-year budget period.
 Within your marketing plan, it’s crucial to address the following question: “How can we deliver the right information to the right people through the right channels, using the right assets at the right time, to achieve our defined goal?”